 Roseland · TR2

-Approved planning gets you permission to build.
-Building regulations drawings are what gets you a building you can actually live in — drawn properly, they shorten the build, save the builder time and keep building control on side.
-In Portscatho, that work is shaped by the place itself — Portscatho is a small Roseland fishing village and twin to Gerrans on the headland, with a tight cliff-edge Conservation Area, working harbour and a high proportion of historic cottages, with a building stock that leans toward fishermen's cottages and Edwardian villas.
+Building regulation drawings in Cornwall, drawn properly.
+Approved planning gets you permission to build — a complete building regs package is what gets you a building you can actually live in: 1:50 plans, 1:10 details, structural coordination and a specification a Cornish builder can price and build from without guesswork.
+Anchor any Portscatho building regulations package in the local fabric and the rest follows — Portscatho is a small Roseland fishing village and twin to Gerrans on the headland, with a tight cliff-edge Conservation Area, working harbour and a high proportion of historic cottages, with a building stock that leans toward fishermen's cottages and modern coastal architect-designed homes.

 • Conservation Area